krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 1. Design - As a user, I want to serve as designer, I Can provide a set of four unordered locations for the quest.
 [J89](http://cs04.nwmissouri.edu/browse/GDPGAM-89)
 1. Design - As a user, I want to serve as designer, I can provide location coordinates (Lat, Long, default radius)for each location.
 [J91](http://cs04.nwmissouri.edu/browse/GDPGAM-91)
 1. Implement -As a user, I serve as designer, I provides location coordinates (Lat, Long, default radius)for each location.
 [J176 ](http://cs04.nwmissouri.edu/browse/GDPGAM-176)
-1. Design - As a user, I serve as designer, I provides 3 ordered string clues.
+1. Design - As a user, I serve as designer, I can provide 3 ordered string clues.
 (Later a clue may include a photo) for each location.
 [J94](http://cs04.nwmissouri.edu/browse/GDPGAM-94)
-1. Implement - As a user, I serve asdesigner, I provides 3 ordered string clues.
+1. Implement - As a user, I serve as designer, I can provide 3 ordered string clues.
 (Later a clue may include a photo) for each location [J177](http://cs04.nwmissouri.edu/browse/GDPGAM-177)
 1. Design - As a User, I want to serve as a designer of the quest they create.
 [J86](http://cs04.nwmissouri.edu/browse/GDPGAM-94)
 1. Implement - As a User, I want to serve as a designer of the quest they create.
 [J100](http://cs04.nwmissouri.edu/browse/GDPGAM-100)
 1. Design - As a user, I want to accept the team invite and become a team player or reject it.
 [J79](http://cs04.nwmissouri.edu/browse/GDPGAM-100)